 }

-But the compiler will also use the conversion operators when it is trying to coerce objects that nearly match.
-For example you can now test two UP
+However, the compiler will also use the conversion operators when trying to coerce objects that nearly match.
+For example, you can now test two UP

 with operator==